Who is karyomapping for?

 How does karyomapping differ from other PGD tests?

 Up until recently, PGD tests for disorders caused by inheritance of a defective gene had to be tailor made for each couple.
-This required weeks or months of work by highly skilled scientists, meaning that there was often a long wait before IVF treatment could begin.
+This required months of work by highly skilled scientists, meaning that there was often a long wait before IVF treatment could begin.
 By contrast karyomapping provides a universal test for PGD of almost any gene defect.
-This reduces the waiting time before treatment can begin to just a couple of weeks.
+This reduces the waiting time before treatment can begin to just a few weeks.

 Does karyomapping detect any other disorders caused by abnormal genes?

-We will only use karyomapping to assess embryos for the single condition that you are known to be at risk of passing on to your children.
+We will only use karyomapping to assess embryos for the single condition that affects your particular family.
 In rare cases, a family may be at risk for two different inherited conditions.
 In such cases it is usually possible to screen embryos for both problems using karyomapping.
-The disorder(s) you want us to analyse in your embryos must be agreed upon in writing before the test is carried out and will be noted on the report issued after embryos have been tested.
 Additionally, please note that for IVF treatments carried out in the UK, disorders may only be tested if approved by the Human Fertilisation and Embryology Authority.

-The time required to prepare for a PGD case involving karyomapping is far less than with other methods used for the diagnosis of single gene disorders in embryos.
-Reprogenetics UK typically needs to spend 1-2 weeks working on the samples received before approval for the case to proceed is given and the patient can begin stimulation.
+The time required to prepare for a PGD case involving karyomapping is far less than with other methods used for the diagnosis of single gene disorders in embryos, typically taking around 4 weeks.